ajitagupta/businessprimer/README.md

-# A Business Primer - MBA Business Principles
+# An Entrepreneurship Primer - MBA Business Principles

 Succinctly, a business can be defined as a repeatable process that
 1. creates or provides something of value